the secret behind life's challenges

 However, with some encouragement, they pick themselves us and try again.

-And eventually, they're whizzing around the neighbourhood causing mayhem.
+And eventually, they're whizzing around the neighbourhood causing havoc and mayhem.

 They've accomplished this stage of bike riding.
 They can go fast, they can possibly out-run their parent.
 However, this isn't the end.